uvapl/uva-prog-physics/20 Week 1/02 Conditionals and loops/10 Exercises.md

 # Exercise 1.0 – Installing Python

 Follow the instructions on installing Python and IDLE on your own computer on the Materials page of the course website, in the Handouts section.
-Be sure to install Python 2.6.x.
-Ask an LA for help if you run into any trouble.
+Be sure to install Python version 2.6.x.
+Ask an assistant for help if you run into any trouble.
 Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.

 # Exercise 1.1 – Hello, world!